 Don’t get hung up on making your landing page overly beautiful, flawless, and design-oriented.
 Instead, focus more on split testing the headline and getting your digital marketing funnel up fast to know if it's going to generate results.

 Keep all landing pages simple and concise.
 Inform your visitors what they will gain in exchange for their email address.

 Your words hold the power to persuade visitors to sign up after reading what you’re offering them.

 It only takes them about 5-10 seconds to decide to stay or to go.
 So make every word count — keep it short!

 The copy on your optin page must be absolutely clear about what your visitor will get and when they will get it.

 You're creating this landing page with a specific avatar in mind.
 So focus on that audience.
 Speak to them personally.

 You want to spark a sense of curiosity in your reader.
 Make them want to learn more.
 Influence them to go to the next page by entering their details.
-Get them eager to access their free video, eBook, or gift pages.
+Get them eager to access their free video, free eBook, or gift pages.

 Be direct.
 Don't beat around the bush.
 Use spot-on, perfectly crafted opt-in language that will answer their whys, hows, and what's next after seeing and reading your landing page.